KrishnaPriyaKurra/RDOMS-UNT/README.md

-# Residential Dining Operations Management System at UNT
+# Residential Dining Operations Management System

 This project is a web application that allows university students to check-in into various university dining halls to order food online.
 The user can register and log-in